 The latest triennial actuarial valuation of the UKRF with an effective date of 30 September 2019 has been completed.
-This valuation showed a funding deficit of £2.3bn and a funding level of 94%, versus £4.0bn funding deficit at the 30 September 2018 update.
-The decrease in funding deficit over that period was mainly driven by payment of deficit reduction contributions and changes in mortality assumptions.
+This valuation showed a funding deficit of £2.3bn and a funding level of 94%, compared to a £4.0bn funding deficit in the 30 September 2018 update, and a £7.9bn funding deficit in the previous triennial valuation (effective date 30 September 2016).
+The decrease in funding deficit over the year to 30 September 2019 was mainly driven by the payment of deficit reduction contributions and changes to mortality assumptions.